Beatrice Ensor: Lecture tours and South Africa

+Family and later life

+In 1917 Beatrice de Normann married Robert Weld Ensor (died 1934), born in Loughgall, a younger son of Charles Ensor of Ardress and his wife Elizabeth Caroline Howard.
+He had served in the Canadian North West Mounted Police and was then a captain in the Canadian Army coming to England, fighting in France and then going on the Murmansk Expedition.
+It was theosophy that brought them together.
+They had one son, Michael, born in 1919.
+Annie Besant, Curuppumullage Jinarajadasa and Harold Baillie-Weaver were his godparents.

-Her husband had moved to Louterwater in South Africa where he acquired a large farm in a little developed valley, recently found to be suitable for the growing of deciduous fruit.
+Robert Ensor moved to Louterwater in South Africa, where he acquired a large farm in a little developed valley, recently found to be suitable for the growing of deciduous fruit.
 The orchards he planted were just beginning to bear by 1933 when he died.
 This meant that Beatrice had to move to South Africa and take over the farm.
 This greatly restricted her educational work.
 She was one of a group invited to lecture in Australia in 1937, where she was awarded an honorary doctorate by the University of Western Australia, Perth.
 She helped the South African section of the N.E.F. and financed and had built on her farm a school for mixed race children, for whom no provision existed in the area.

 When it became clear that her son would be pursuing a civil service career, just as her brothers had done, and did not want to take on the farm she sold it and moved to a house on the coast at Keurboomstrand near Plettenberg Bay.
 But when her family were settled in England she moved there to be with her grandchildren, living first at Blackheath, then in London, at Dolphin Square, where she died in 1974.

 Michael Ensor, Beatrice Ensor and Paul Geheeb, date 1927?